EyobAshenaki/alx-journey/0x00-shell_basics/README.md

-'0-current_working_directory' script in this directory prints the current working directory 'l-listit' script in this directory prints the contents list of current directory
+'0-current_working_directory' script in this directory prints the current working directory '1-listit' script in this directory prints the contents list of current directory